 What could be more fun than Confetti Cannons?
-This amazingly fun STEM Challenge has been created for STEAM Powered Family by Katey Howes, one of the authors of the fantastic new book, Magnolia Mudd and the Super Jumptastic Launcher Deluxe, by Katey Howes.
-This amazingly fun STEM Challenge has two levels of difficulty for these Confetti Cannons.
+Having a fantastic book tie in with a great STEM activity!
+In this case Magnolia Mudd and the Super Jumptastic Launcher Deluxe, by Katey Howes.
+This amazingly fun STEM Challenge has two levels of difficulty.
 A simple version that can be built quickly by kids of all ages and abilities (perfect for groups or a classroom), and a STEM Challenge version that uses engineering, science and imagination to create a confetti cannon machine that kids will want to power up over and over again.
 This is an incredible Celebration STEM Challenge.

 Somewhere along the line, my children’s favorite part of New Year’s celebrations became confetti.
 And then, confetti became more ubiquitous.
 Why couldn’t we have it at birthday parties?
 Band concerts?
 Rainy Tuesday mornings?
 And I had to admit, I couldn’t find a good reason why not!